jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide2.md

 - **Data Collections**: explore raw object and graph data collected from the network.
 - **Topology Viewer**: explore the network topology graphs built by Jalapeno and based on BMP data received from the network.
 - **Calculate a Path**: gives the user the ability to select a source and destination in the graph and calculate the best path through the network based upon a selected constraint.
-The calculated path will light up and the application will display the relevant SRv6 uSID stack.
 - **Schedule a Workload**: this function is still under construction.
-The idea behind `Schedule a Workload` is have a fabric load-balancing service where the user can select a set of endpoints, such as hosts or even GPUs, then ask Jalapeno to calculate a set of paths based on each source/destination pair of the selected endpoints.
-Jalapeno would return a set of uSIDs that would evenly balance the source/destination flows across available paths in the fabric.
+The idea behind `Schedule a Workload` is tohave a fabric load-balancing service.

 ### Data Collections
 Currently populated with raw BMP data and graph data.
 We have placeholder's for future data collections such as Services (like firewalls or load balancers), Hosts, and GPUs.